Portsmouth Historic Dockyard and Victorian Festival of

 |

-Now, this grubby chap is the chimney sweep who's job it was to
+Now, this grubby chap was the chimney sweep who's job it was to climb

-climb up peoples' chimneys and clean all the soot out.
-No health
+up peoples' chimneys and clean all the soot out.
+No health and

 'green' transport even if the chimneys he serviced were far from green!